Farooq Abdullah’s sister, daughter detained during protest in Srinagar

 The women CRPF personnel rounded the protestors into police vehicles.

-The police also tried to stop the protesting women from distributing a statement to the the media covering the protest.
+The police also tried to stop the protesting women from distributing a statement to the media covering the protest.

 Tring!
 The sound of the mobile buzzes yet again in Kashmir